Janelgr5/data_structures_and_algorithms/BigO/BigO.md

 1. When you have a recursive function that makes multiple calls, the runtime will often (but not always) look like O(branches^depth), where branches is the number of times each

 # Big O Tips
+## Time Complexity
-1. Arithmetic operations are constant - O(1)
+1. Arithmetic operations are constant time - O(1)
-2. Variable assignment is constant - O(1)
+2. Variable assignment is constant time - O(1)
-3. Accessing elements in an array (by index) or object (by key) is contant - O(1)
+3. Accessing elements in an array (by index) or object (by key) is contant time - O(1)
-4. In a loop, the complexity is the length of the loop times the complexity of whatever happens inside of the loop - O(n), O(n^2), O(log n)
+4. In a loop, the time complexity is the length of the loop times the complexity of whatever happens inside of the loop - O(n), O(n^2), O(log n)
+## Space Complexity
+1. Most primitives (booleans, numbers, undefined & null) are constant space - O(1)
+2. Strings require O(n) space (where n is the length of the string)
+3. Reference types are generally O(n), where n is the length of an array or the number of keys in an object.